Syntax-2/webInsuranceSystem/README.md

 # Insurance Company System
-Project that i did few years ago for my class on the insurance system, developed using plain PHP and SQL and little to none Pyhon for PHPMailer.
+Simple project that I did a few years ago for my class, developed using plain PHP and SQL, with minimal use of Python for PHPMailer.

 # Project Overview
 This project aims to create a user-friendly and accessible server program for an insurance company, along with designing the database and developing a prototype of the client-server program.
 Upon registration, users will be able to order their desired insurance policies.